 What type of bets should I expect?

-Always match winner bets covering men’s professional tennis.
+Always match winner (moneyline) bets covering men’s professional tennis.
 This includes ATP events, Challenger and Grand Slams.
 We specialise in high odds underdogs which have yielded the most considerable profits in extensive back testing.
-Selections with odds of 10/1 (11.00) are not uncommon.
+Tennis betting picks in the 5.00-10.00 odds range are common with a minimum level of EVENS (2.00).
 We deliver advisory emails at a consistent time with a minimum of six hours before the scheduled start time to ensure plenty of time to get bets placed.

 Who is the club open to?

 Everyone with a decent bankroll and a long term outlook.
 We have members from around the world betting in many different currencies and jurisdictions.
 Tennis Tips UK are based in the United Kingdom, hence the name, but the club is truly global.
+Please note while the default currency is pounds – the checkout page also permits dollars or euros.
+These should be presented as an option or automatically switched based on your location.
+It’s also possible to pay in other currencies using the exchange rate for that day.

 How is profit tracked?